Al Jazeera Balkans

 Al Jazeera Balkans (AJB) was an international news television station headquartered in Sarajevo, Bosnia and Herzegovina aimed at the media markets of the countries that used to be constituent units of SFR Yugoslavia.
 Part of the Al Jazeera Media Network, it was launched in 2011.

-The station broadcast in local variants of the "common language spoken in Serbia, Croatia, Bosnia and Montenegro" (commonly known as Serbo-Croatian) from 7:30 to 3:30 CET (start and end 30 minutes later on the weekends), with both of live, pre-recorded original, and subtitled Al Jazeera English programming.
-The live dirty feed of Al Jazeera English was simulcast the remainder of hours with simply Gledate AJE text-bug overlaid at the top-right corner of the screen.
+The station broadcast in local variants of the "common language spoken in Serbia, Croatia, Bosnia and Montenegro" (commonly known as Serbo-Croatian) from 7:30 to 3:30 CET (starting and ending 30 minutes later on the weekends), with both live, pre-recorded original content and subtitled Al Jazeera English programming.
+The live dirty feed of Al Jazeera English was simulcast the remainder of hours with a text-bug reading "Gledate AJE" at the top-right corner of the screen.
 Al Jazeera Balkans was a sister channel of the Arabic language Al Jazeera and the English language channel Al Jazeera English.
-The station broadcast news analysis and featured as well as documentaries, live debates, current affairs, business, technology, and sports news.
+The station broadcast news analysis and features, as well as documentaries, live debates, current affairs, business, technology and sports news.